Python3pkg/Products.SilvaDocument/README.txt

 Silva Document
 ==============

-Silva Document is an extension to Silva allowing to create structured documents, using the Kupu or Forms-based editor.
+Silva Document allow you to create structured documents, using the  WYSIWYG Kupu editor.